celestiaorg/celestia-app/x/qgb/overview.md

 We still don't support slashing for equivocation, liveness  or double signatures.
 However, if anything were to happen to the bridge, we would be able to social slash the corrupt validators and redeploy the contract.

+Future versions of the QGB will support slashing.
+It will be enforced via the use of [vote extensions](https://docs.cosmos.network/main/building-apps/vote-extensions).

 ## Proofs

 To prove that data was posted to an EVM chain, we have the following method: [`verifyAttestation()`](https://github.com/celestiaorg/quantum-gravity-bridge/blob/3cef3f5dfd37c3086fa40a6324f144595726dc16/src/QuantumGravityBridge.sol#L339-L358).
 This allows to verify that a data root tuple was committed to by the QGB  smart contract.